0x9ONU/Obsidian-Notes/1 - Undergrad/3 - Junior Year/Theta Chi/Resolute Man Checklist.md

 ## Area III: The Assisting Hand

 - [x] Proof of helping plan RTT or Cafe Theta Chi ✅ 2024-09-04
-- [ ] Provide proof of your presentation to non-members regarding benefits of fraternity membership
+- [x] Provide proof of your presentation to non-members regarding benefits of fraternity membership ✅ 2026-08-24
 - [x] Proof of highway cleanup ✅ 2024-09-04
 - [x] Proof of registration to vote ✅ 2024-09-04
 - [x] Proof of being at the BOD Meeting ✅ 2024-09-04

 ## Final Application Requirements

-- [ ] Cover Letter
+- [x] Cover Letter ✅ 2026-08-24
-- [ ] Chapter President Letter
+- [x] Chapter President Letter ✅ 2026-08-24
-- [ ] Letter of Recommendation from Mentor (Austin)
+- [x] Letter of Recommendation from Mentor (Austin) ✅ 2026-08-24